For best experience please turn on javascript and use a modern browser!

 Citizens who experience social and geographic exclusion often have difficulty influencing local decision making on urban planning, and this experience can reinforce dissatisfaction with the democratic system and foster societal fragmentation.
 Although local governments around the world increasingly seek to involve citizens in decision making, studies show that formal participatory processes still fail to include all citizens.
 This project turns a lens onto the informal politics by which marginalized citizens already claim their ‘right to the city’, so that those practices can be better recognized by urban planners and their concerns can be heard.
 How do relatively marginalized citizens informally claim their right to the city in ways that are not recognized by formal participation efforts?
 How do these informal politics shape formal processes of participation?
 How can these informal ways be better included in participatory planning?

-The project contributes to the scholarship of ‘participation’ by theorizing informal politics via contrasting ethnographic case studies of citizens’ politics in response to participatory urban development projects, in the distinct institutional contexts of Amsterdam (the Netherlands), where participation is highly regulated, and Bogotá (Colombia), where experimental efforts seek to creatively involve citizens.
-In-depth field research examines informal politics around the edges of formal meetings, in street-level encounters between citizens and public officials, and in other settings, and how these encounters shape formal participatory processes.
+This Etnographic Action Research project contributes to the scholarship and practice of ‘participation’ .
+Two contrasting ethnographic case studies of citizens’ politics in response to participatory urban development projects, in the distinct institutional contexts of Amsterdam (the Netherlands) and Bogotá (Colombia) examine informal politics around the edges of formal meetings, in street-level encounters between citizens and public officials, and in other settings, and how these encounters shape formal participatory processes.
 The research design challenges two taken-for-granted ideas: that informality in politics is a Southern phenomenon and that citizen involvement is better organized in welfare states.
-Further, the comparison will illuminate how state institutional frameworks variously enable or constrain citizen participation.
+Further, the comparison illuminated how state institutional frameworks variously enable or constrain citizen participation.
 Using an innovative approach to the methodology of political ethnography, I involve local stakeholders in knowledge production and utilization, to ultimately generate multi-dimensional understandings of participation from below and above.
 This project is funded by an individual research grant (VENI) of the Dutch Research Council (NWO).

 Urban Citizen Fellow (September 2020 - February 2021)